suryanto1980/aiap24-SURYANTO-220B/README.md

 | **Excluded (Leakage)** | `delivery_datetime`, `feedback_datetime`, `delay_minutes`, all IDs & timestamps | Explicitly dropped from `X` before splitting | Cannot be known at prediction time.
 Inclusion would cause fatal production failure. |
 | **Target Variable** | `promised_delivery_datetime`, `delivery_datetime`, `rating` | `is_trouble = 1` if (`delivery > promised`) OR (`rating ≤ 2`), else `0` | Aligns with Head of Operations' definition of "trouble".
 Missing ratings safely defaulted to `0`. |

+**Note on Feature Engineering**: Given the strict pre-delivery constraint, complex feature interactions were deliberately avoided to prevent overfitting on limited signals.
+The primary engineering step was the composite target variable (is_trouble = Late OR Rating ≤ 2), which consolidates operational failure and customer dissatisfaction into a single, actionable binary signal.
+Raw pre-delivery features were preserved in their native form to maintain dispatcher interpretability.

 ###  Model Selection & Justification

 | Algorithm | Status | Rationale |